iamgp/pyPDB/README.md

 pyPDB
 =====

 **pyPDB** is a python class that represents a strutural PDB file (not related to the python PDB debugger).
-It enables swift utility functions that can be used to prepare PDB files for further analysis and retrieve information about it.
+It enables swift utility functions that can be used to prepare PDB files for further analysis and retrieve information from it.

 Developed by Gareth Price (gareth.price@warwick.ac.uk).
 Please feel free to email or to use the issues pane at Github.

 Instructions for installation
 ------

-Download the latest release or the bleeding edge version and extract the files.
-The bare minimum files that are required if you are using them in another python program are `molecule.py` and `pyPDB.py`.
+Download the latest release or the bleeding edge version and extract the files. `pyPDB.py` contains all necessary code.

 Examples
 ------